rashmishehara/Salary-Information-System/README.md

 📌 Overview

-The Salary Information System is a simple console-based application that allows users to calculate three salary-related details:
+This Salary Information System is a simple java application that allows users to calculate three salary-related details:

 01. Income Tax
 02. Annual Bonus